+- awarding bodies not being informed of early/estimated entries which prompts release of early information required by teaching staff - candidates not being entered with awarding bodies for external exams/assessment - awarding body entry deadlines missed or late or other penalty fees being incurred

+Pre-exams

-- Planning - annual data collection exercise not undertaken to collate information on qualifications and awarding body specifications being delivered - annual exams plan not produced identifying essential key tasks, key dates and deadlines - sufficient invigilators not recruited and trained - Entries - awarding bodies not being informed of early/estimated entries which prompts release of early information required by teaching staff - candidates not being entered with awarding bodies for external exams/assessment - awarding body entry deadlines missed or late or other penalty fees being incurred - Pre-exams - Invigilators not trained or updated on changes to instructions for conducting exams - exam timetabling, rooming allocation; and invigilation schedules not prepared - candidates not briefed on exam timetables and awarding body information for candidates - confidential exam/assessment materials and candidates' work not stored under required secure conditions - internal assessment marks and samples of candidates' work not submitted to awarding bodies/external moderators - Exam time - exams/assessments not taken under the conditions prescribed by awarding bodies - required reports/requests not submitted to awarding bodies during exam/assessment periods e.g. very late arrival, suspected malpractice, special consideration
+- Invigilators not trained or updated on changes to instructions for conducting exams - exam timetabling, rooming allocation; and invigilation schedules not prepared - candidates not briefed on exam timetables and awarding body information for candidates - confidential exam/assessment materials and candidates' work not stored under required secure conditions - internal assessment marks and samples of candidates' work not submitted to awarding bodies/external moderators

+Exam time

+- exams/assessments not taken under the conditions prescribed by awarding bodies - required reports/requests not submitted to awarding bodies during exam/assessment periods e.g. very late arrival, suspected malpractice, special consideration - candidates' scripts not dispatched as required to awarding bodies

-- candidates' scripts not dispatched as required to awarding bodies - Results and post-results - access to examination results affecting the distribution of results to candidates - the facilitation of the post-results services
+Results and post-results

+- access to examination results affecting the distribution of results to candidates - the facilitation of the post-results services
-- Member of staff, with support from SLT will take over full Examinations Responsibilities. - ➤ Member of staff is fully conversant with Exams Office Calendar, JCQ Regulations and the SIMS MIS System.

-Additional support will be gained from the Borough Network Group and Awarding Body Help Desks.
+- Another member of staff, with support from SLT, will take over full Examinations Responsibilities. - That member of staff will be fully conversant with Exams Office Calendar, JCQ Regulations and the SIMS MIS System. - Additional support will be gained from the Borough Network Group and Awarding Body Help Desks.